redislabs-training/keybase/README.md

 You can test the Okta integration with a [Okta Developer Edition](https://developer.okta.com/signup/).

+> Note, additional basic username-password authentication method is in the works

 ### 4. Keybase execution

 Time to start the platform with: